ericktgarcia/CS205FinalProject/README.md

 `module load gcc openmpi java`

-Now we can compile the model:
+Now we can compile the sampler:

 `mpic++ sampler_MPI.cpp -o sampler -lm`

-Finally, test the result.
-The sampler takes two parameters: the config file (here, InputFile.csv) and a task number.
+Finally, let's test the result.
+The sampler takes two parameters: the config file, which specifies the model and optimization technique, and a task number.

 `mpirun -np 2 sampler InputFile.csv 1`